MrBlankies/Java/README.md

 # Java
 school projects

 1. Geometry.
-Drawa 2 shapes of rectangles.
+Draws 2 shapes of rectangles.

 2. Pet clinic.
 Enter a specie type and see how many there are on the clinic and their name.